This post is a part of my year-long quest in 2017 to read only female-authored travel writing. Find out more about it on the project’s main page.

 I’ll try to wrap up this unnecessarily long review by reflecting on the nature of the book and its place within this mission.

 Homer doesn’t dwell extensively on her gender.
-Her self-perception of weakness, perhaps stands as one aspect of this, and there are occasional references to disbelieving men at the start of the race (where she stands out as a woman against so many male cyclists).
-And I wonder whether she is much more open about her weaknesses as male writers might be in this situation, writing wryly at one point on a backpacking trip about how “what I wanted most was a cold Pepsi and a big tub of ice cream”.
+Her self-perception of weakness perhaps stands as one aspect of this, and there are occasional references to disbelieving men at the start of the race (where she stands out as a woman against so many male cyclists).
+And I wonder whether she is much more open about her weaknesses than male writers might be in this situation, writing wryly at one point on a backpacking trip about how “what I wanted most was a cold Pepsi and a big tub of ice cream”.

 Her ability to describe herself as a woman, warts and all, is an occasional highlight.
 For instance:

 The fact that the Iditarod Trail was eating me alive was no huge surprise.
 I was a Mormon girl from Utah.
 I grew up in the suburbs and didn’t even pay attention to sports and athletics, let alone participate in them.
 I was once scared of the dark.
 I was still beyond terrified of water.

 Perhaps when we are drawn to think about her gender the most, though, is in the later flashbacks when she is on adventures with her boyfriend Geoff.
 He is a key character in the book, and an important influence on Homer and the wider story.
 He comes over as a capable, confident adventurer who Homer sometimes feels in the shadow of.
 Though she describes his philosophy – and his impact on her own approach – in a way that I certainly found inspiring, not to mention reassuring.

 For Geoff, adventure – like physical fitness – came naturally, so it really didn’t matter whether he trekked to the top of the tallest peak in Idaho, or simply laid down in the sand beneath the mountain’s shadow and let the afternoon unravel slowly.
 He was happy either way.

 And then later: